If you own or manage rentals long enough, you’ll eventually have to learn how to evict a tenant and go through the

 Oz. of Prevention > Lb. of Cure

 As much as we try and avoid the eviction hell, occasionally we all end up there.
 But through tenacious tenant screening, including credit, criminal, and eviction reports, you greatly reduce the probabilities.
 (Start with a free tenant background check through our landlord software.)

 Go further and check the Facebook and social media pages.
 Contact employers, prior landlords.
 Walk through their current home.

 What have your eviction experiences been?
-Any tips to pass along to other landlords?
+What are your tips for how to evict a tenant?